bmuzuraimov/bmuzuraimov/README.md

 - 👋 Hi, I’m @bmuzuraimov
-- 👀 I’m interested in applying programming to solve medical problems
+- 👀 I’m interested in financial technology
-- 🌱 I’m currently learning c++ and python
+- 🌱 I’m currently learning data structure and algorithms
 - 💞️ I’m looking to collaborate on useful and profitable job
-- 📫 How to reach me @bmuzuraimov
+- 📫 How to reach me bmuzuraimov@gmail.com

 <!---
 bmuzuraimov/bmuzuraimov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.